Azure/azurestack-powershell/docker/README.md

 ### Run AzureStack Powershell container

-- To run AzureStack Powershell in a container in an interactive mode:
+- To run a new container with AzureStack resources from a docker image with Powershell Core as the interactive command interface:

 ```sh
 $ docker run -it mcr.microsoft.com/azurestack/powershell:0.1.0-ubuntu-18.04 pwsh
 ```

-- To run AzureStack Powershell in a container:
+- To start an existing container containing AzureStack resources with Powershell Core as the interactive command interface:

 ```sh
 $ docker start -ia mcr.microsoft.com/azurestack/powershell:0.1.0-ubuntu-18.04 pwsh
 ```

-- To run AzureStack Powershell from using a container in an interactive mode using host authentication:
+- To run a container containing AzureStack resources from a docker image in an interactive Powershell Core interface using host authentication:

     1. Make sure that `$HOME/.Azure` is present on the host (default location).
     2. You may need to grant access this location for the docker process.